mrgrain/cdk-esbuild/API.md

 - *Type:* `string` | `string`[] | {[ key: string ]: `string`}

-A relative path or list or map of relative paths to the entry points of your code from the root of the project.
+A path or list or map of paths to the entry points of your code.

-E.g. `src/index.ts`.
+Relative paths are by default resolved from the current working directory.
+To change the working directory, see `buildOptions.absWorkingDir`.

+Absolute paths can be used if files are part of the working directory.

+Examples:
+  - `'src/index.ts'`
+  - `require.resolve('./lambda')`
+  - `['src/index.ts', 'src/util.ts']`
+  - `{one: 'src/two.ts', two: 'src/one.ts'}`

 ---